hmac/kite/README.md

 ## Implicit Arguments

-It's quite a drag to write these typeclass instances everywhere, so Lam supports implicit arguments to automate this.
+It's quite a drag to write these typeclass instances everywhere, so Kite supports implicit arguments to automate this.
 You can declare a function with an implicit argument as follows:
 ```haskell